real-logic/aeron/aeron-archive/README.md

  The Archiver copies data as is from the recorded Image.
 As such the files follow the same convention as Aeron data streams.
 Data starts at `startPosition`, which translates into the offset `startPosition % termBufferLength` in the first segment file.
 From there one can read fragments as described by the DataFragmentHeader up to the `stopPosition`.
+Segment length is a multiple of `termBufferLength`.